 Goal one of Fly Clone Project was to model or source every component of the original Parker Fly guitar (1993-2003) as well as some aspects of the early "refined" (2003+) Parker Fly and some other models; this includes a comprehensive list of all instrument components including electronic components, screws, and so on.
 Producing CAD models of all components has ultimately allowed us to reverse-engineer, redesign, and iterate on critical Fly components.

-Communities like Fly Clone come to exist when people feel that the world ought not lose knowledge about these innovations even when they no longer exist in the musical instruments marketplace.
-Though this article is focused specifically on Parker Guitars, the Electric Guitar Innovation Lab is exploring ways to support other niche communities of musicians who have seeking to maintain knowledge about innovative music tools that are no longer in production.
+Our roadmap ahead for Fly Clone inherently creates similar opportunities for students to get involved in the analysis, developing, manufacturing, testing, and development of additional proprietary components including an innovative flat vibrato spring.
+Preservation efforts like Fly Clone come to exist when people care about retaining knowledge of unique innovations.
+Though this article is focused specifically on Parker Guitars, the Electric Guitar Innovation Lab is involved in a variety of noteworthy guitar preservation efforts including Fretology, and we regularly explore ways to support other niche communities of musicians whose favorite music tools are no longer in commercial production.
 If you are passionate about a particular musical instrument innovation that has been disbanded and is in danger of being forgotten, please contact us.

 -V.J.
 Manzo, Founding Director and PI of the Electric Guitar Innovation Lab; PI, WPI Faculty, Fly fanatic